-The following documents were mentioned in this f References form and are incorporated by reference in t e online at floridarevenue.com/forms. he rules indicated below.
-Form F-1065 Florida Partnership Inform nation Return Rule 12C-1.051, F.A.C.
+References The following documents were mentioned in this form and are incorporated by reference in the rules indicated below.
+The forms are available online at floridarevenue.com/forms .
+Form F-1065 Florida Partnership Inform ation Return Rule 12C-1.051, F.A.C.
 Form F-1120 Florida Corporate Income /Franchise Tax Return Rule 12C-1.051, F.A.C.
-Form F-7004 Florida Tentative Income/I and Application for Extens Franchise Tax Return sion of Time to File Return Rule 12C-1.051, F.A.C.
+Form F-7004 Florida Tentative Income/I and Application for Extens Rule 12C-1.051, F.A.C.